isi-nlp/uroman/README.md

-Identifying the input as Arabic, Belarusian, Bulgarian, English, Farsi, German, Ancient Greek, Modern Greek, Pontic Greek, Hebrew, Kazakh, Kyrgyz, Latvian, Lithuanian, North Macedonian, Russian, Serbian, Turkish, Ukrainian, Uyghur or Yiddish will improve romanization for those languages as some letters in those languages have different sound values from other languages using the same script (French, Russian, Hebrew respectively).
+Identifying the input as Arabic, Belarusian, Bulgarian, English, Farsi, German, Ancient Greek, Modern Greek, Pontic Greek, Hebrew, Kazakh, Kyrgyz, Latvian, Lithuanian, Macedonian, Russian, Serbian, Turkish, Ukrainian, Uyghur or Yiddish will improve romanization for those languages as some letters in those languages have different sound values from other languages using the same script (French, Russian, Hebrew respectively).